Mahatma Gandhi made about seven trips to Odisha between 1921 and 1946.

 That evening, Gandhi addressed a mammoth public meeting on the riverbed of the Kathjodi.
 Addressing the crowd, he said the reward for cooperation with the British during World War I was the Jallianwala Bagh massacre.

 Accompanied by Gopabandhu, he then left for Berhampur on March 29.

 His second visit was brief.
-On the request of Madhusudan Das, Gandhi came to Cuttack on August 19, 1925 and visited Utkal Tannery.
-His fortnight long tour for the propagation of khadi started on December 4, 1927.
+At the request of Madhusudan Das, Gandhi came to Cuttack on August 19, 1925 and visited Utkal Tannery.
+His fortnight-long tour for the propagation of khadi started on December 4, 1927.

 The next year, Gandhi visited Odisha again.
 On his way to attend the AICC session at Calcutta, he arrived at Jharsuguda on December 22, 1928.
 After addressing a meeting there he proceeded to Sambalpur.

 Gandhi again visited Odisha on March 25, 1938.
-He was accompanied by Kasturba, Durgaben, Sardar Patel, Maulana Azad, Rajendra Prasad, Acharya Krupalini, Mahadev Dasai and many other leaders.
+He was accompanied by Kasturba, Durgaben, Sardar Patel, Maulana Azad, Rajendra Prasad, Acharya Krupalini, Mahadev Desai and many other leaders.